 Depending on factors such as the terrain, the weight of vehicle or the season, different tires have different pressure recommendations.
 Off road tires for daily driving need to have a pressure higher than on-road tires or even SUV tires.
-According to experts, keeping your auto tires properly inflated can improve your car’s gas economy by as much as 3%.
+According to experts, keeping your auto tires properly inflated can reduce their wear and tear and it also improves your car’s gas economy by as much as 3%.

 Your vehicle’s owner’s manual should have tire pressure recommendations.
 You can also find this information on the glove box or the door’s jamb (driver’s side).

 2. Ensure that your car’s engine is perfectly tuned